 1. Remote Wall Switch.
 Position the junction box (not provided) in the desired place on the wall.
 Wiring located for the the wall switch will be found protruding from the left side of the fireplace.
 Run the wire to the junction box, connect to the provided wall switch and mount inside the junction box.
 A wiring diagram is shown in Figure 20.
+If you extend beyond the wall switch wires provided, you must not wire on extension nuts, but replace the existing wires with desired length.
+NOTE: extended lengths of wire will reduce millivolt reading and may cause unit shutdowns.

 2. Optional Accessories Requirements.
 Optional accessories may be added now or at a later date, however, wiring should be done now to avoid significant wall reconstruction later if accessories are added.
-The optional fan kit (FK4) requires a 110V power supply to the appliance junction box for operation.
-No additional power supplies are required for the fan motor speed control (BC10).
-The remote control (RC4) requires a separate 110V power supply directly to the appliance junction box, as shown in Figure 20, #2.
+The remote control (RC4) requires a separate 110V power supply directly to the appliance junction box, as shown in Figure 20.
+In line with this junction box, you must have an on/off switch or a BC10.
 Wiring diagrams are provided with all accessories.